Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 -

-The only ones I’m aware of really doing this are Arjun at Distyl.
-He’s an iconoclast, who is metabolizing all the pain and tradeoffs of true FDE culture. ↩
+The only person I’m aware of really doing this is Arjun at Distyl.
+He’s an ex-FDE, and iconoclast, intentinoally metabolizing all the pain and tradeoffs of true forward-deployed culture. ↩